ibm-cloud-docs/Cloudant/api/cloudant_query.md

 -	You do not use the [`$size` operator](#the-size-operator).
--	The documents in your database are complex, or not completely under your control, making it difficult to estimate the impact of the extra processing that is required to determine and store the array lengths.
+-	The documents in your database are complex, or not completely under your control, making it difficult to estimate the impact of the extra processing that is needed to determine and store the array lengths.

 > **Note**: The [`$size` operator](#the-size-operator) requires that the `index_array_lengths` field is set to `true`, otherwise the operator cannot work.